North Korea test-fires new long-range cruise missile | DW | 13.09.2021

 North Korean leader Kim Jong Un had said earlier this year that scientists were developing missiles "with the most powerful warheads in the world.''

-Kim's top military official, Pak Jong Chon, witnessed the weekend test-firing, according to KCNA, and called for the country's defense scientists to go "all out" to increase' the North's military capabilities.
+Kim's top military official, Pak Jong Chon, witnessed the weekend test-firing, according to KCNA, and called for the country's defense scientists to go "all out" to increase military capabilities.

 dvv/rt (AP, Reuters)